• Winter recipes

 • Allow this mix to boil for some time.
 Sprinkle some jaggery and about 1 cup of water if quantity has reduced to half.Allow this mix to boil further.
 At this stage add cooked tur dal and the coconut- spices paste.
 Let this mixture boil for a little more time until sambar is well mixed with all the new additional ingredients.

 • Turn of the gas and prepare for seasoning in another small pan.
-Heat 1 tsp of oil and add mustard seeds and methi seeds.
+Heat 1 teaspoon of oil and add mustard seeds and methi seeds.
 Once the mustard begins to splutter, quickly pour it onto the prepared sambar.

 • Garnish the Sambar with chopped coriander leaves.